nanoframework/nanoframework.github.io/content/getting-started-guides/adc-explained.md

 ## A bit of theory

 An Analog-to-Digital Converter (ADC) in the realm of microcontrollers (MCU) is a fundamental component that translates analog signals, like temperature or voltage, into digital data that the MCU can understand and process.
 It enables MCU to interact with and interpret real-world analog signals, converting them into a digital format for analysis, storage, or further manipulation within the digital realm of the MCU.
+ADC is is opposite of [Digital-to-Analog Converter (DAC)](./dac-explained.md).

 An ADC pin is a special [GPIO](./gpio-explained.md) pin that is used only in input and can read more values than High and Low.